 Often referred to within the industry as “permanent life insurance,” whole life provides coverage for your entire lifetime.
 It is guaranteed to pay out when you die, no matter how long that takes.
 Most whole life policies require you to pay monthly or annual premiums.
 These are typically higher than those charged for term life insurance.
 However, the premiums charged for whole life insurance are usually fixed regardless of your health as you age.

 Some whole life policies allow you to pay premiums for a certain time period and never pay again.
 For example, the payments might cease after 25 or 30 years.
 The benefit of a whole life insurance policy is that it never has to be renewed.
-It is guaranteed to pay out you inevitably pass.
-Whole life insurance is very beneficial for estate planning, since it’s a sure thing.
-It will also provide peace of mind that your family will have financial security after your death.
+It is guaranteed to pay out once you inevitably pass.

 Term life is coverage that is only provided for a set period of time.
 Usually, term life policies run for around 10-to-20 years.
 However, policies do exist for longer terms, depending on your age and overall health.
 One big advantage of term life is that the costs remain the same throughout the coverage period.
 The only time the cost changes is if the policy is renewed.